This early iPhone had an iPod-like interface and a digital click wheel

 Related: iPhone 8 latest

-Judging by screenshots posted by Dickson, the software appears to be dated at 2006, a year before Apple would eventually release the iPhone in an entirely different guise.
+Judging by screenshots posted by Dickson, the software appears to be dated 2006, a year before Apple would eventually release the iPhone in an entirely different guise.

 Dickson backs up his claim by noting a patent filed before the launch of the iPhone, which detailed a multi-touch device with a click-wheel.